Cayman Key Replacement Pricing

 Did You Know?

-Back in 2005, when Porsche launched the first Cayman, they built the key system around an immobilizer that uses rolling code transponders specifically designed to prevent cloning.
-Every time you start your Cayman, the key and car exchange a new encrypted code, making the previous one useless.
-This is why DIY key duplication is essentially impossible without specialized diagnostic tools, and why a simple hardware store copy will never start your engine.
+When Porsche launched the first Cayman in 2005, the key system was built around an immobilizer that uses rolling code transponders designed specifically to prevent cloning.
+Every time you start the car, the key and the factory immobilizer exchange a fresh encrypted code, making the previous one useless.
+That is why a duplicate cut at a hardware store will open the door but never fire the engine, and why proper programming equipment is required every single time a new key is added.

 KEY REPLACEMENT ACROSS ALL OF SAN DIEGO COUNTY